 - Cuts, bruises, broken bones, or other injuries

 - Loss of money and unexplained purchases or transactions

 - Sores or pressure marks

-In situations of physical damage, loved ones should check on their elderly relatives on a regular basis and exercise their best judgment.
-To cover up the abuse, caregivers or nursing home staff members may pretend that something else caused the injury to the nursing home resident.
+In situations of personal injury, loved ones should check on their elderly relatives on a regular basis and exercise their best judgment.
+To cover up nursing home abuse, caregivers or nursing home staff members may pretend that something else caused the injury to the nursing home resident.

 Signs of Emotional Abuse